 Founded by the cousin of Lyndon B. Johnson, 36th President of the United States, Johnson City is still home to buildings constructed by the family in the 1800s and other artifacts of the early pioneers.
 Visitors can also tour the boyhood home of the president and see sites related to his early life as part of the Johnson National Historical Park.
 More sites, including the Texas White House, are 10 miles down the road in Stonewall.

 Downtown Johnson City has shops and cafes and other places to eat, including Pecan Street Brewing, a local favorite that brews all its beers on site.
 If you’re visiting with kids, don’t miss the Science Mill, a children’s science museum that’s full of interactive exhibits about fossils, energy, robotics, and other engaging topics.
 Nearby, a castle winery, Pedernales Falls State Park, and some unusual roadside attractions round out the offerings.
+It’s also a great spot to visit at Christmas when its brilliant light display shines so brightly that it can be seen from space.

 1 hour 20 minutes east